North Perry Airport: History

 In 1943, Henry D. Perry, a dairy farmer, sold 640 acre of land to the United States Navy for a flight training field between Hollywood Boulevard and Pembroke Road.
-It became known as North Perry Field, and functioned as an auxiliary training facility for the main naval air station known as NAS Miami, the present day Miami-Opa Locka Executive Airport.
+It became known as North Perry Field, and functioned as an auxiliary training facility for the main naval air station NAS Miami, the present day Miami-Opa Locka Executive Airport.
 There also was South Perry Field, which was located to the southeast of North Perry (the Florida Turnpike runs right through this area today).
-South Perry was a grass field (no facilities/structures) that was only intended to be for North Perry overflow.
+South Perry was a grass field (no facilities/structures) and was intended only for North Perry overflow.

 North Perry remained inactive after the war, until 1950 when it was acquired by Broward County to become a civilian airport.
 It was then upgraded for use by small aircraft, as a station for advertising blimps, and as an auxiliary use field for United States Coast Guard helicopters practicing search and rescue skills.

 In the 1970s, the U.S. Army Reserve established an Army Aviation Support Facility (AASF) at the airport, making it a joint civil-military airport.
 AASF North Perry hosted the 347th Medical Detachment (RA) of the Army Reserve, an air ambulance unit flying the UH-1 Iroquois helicopter, also known as the "Huey."
 In 1990, the unit was mobilized to active duty and forward deployed to Southwest Asia in support of Operation DESERT SHIELD and Operation DESERT STORM.
 Returning in 1991, the unit and AASF North Perry were disestablished in 1997 when the Army Reserve temporarily opted to withdraw from Army Aviation and relinquish all Army Aviation missions to the Army National Guard.
 The Army Reserve later reversed course and retained most of its aviation units but did not reactivate the 347th MED DET (RA).
 One of the unit's helicopters, a UH-1V, Army Serial Number 68-13168, is currently in the collection of the Valiant Air Command Warbird Museum at Space Coast Regional Airport in Titusville, Florida while the AASF facilities were released to North Perry Airport for conversion to civilian use.

 The facility suffered minor damage during Hurricane Wilma in 2005.

 In 2007, North Perry Airport was named the 2008 "General Aviation Airport of the Year" by the Florida Department of Transportation.